SeldonIO/seldonio.github.com/inne_anomaly.md

 ## Create Microservice

 At runtime Seldon requires you expose your model scoring engine as a microservice API.
-In this example case the same image to create the models also exposes it for runtime scoring when run.
+In this example the same image creating and training the model also exposes it for runtime scoring when run.
 We can start our chosen microservice using the command line script start-microservice

 The script creates a Kubernetes deployment for the microservice in kubernetes/conf/microservices.
 If the microserice is already running Kubernetes will roll-down the previous version and roll-up the new version.